 The prescribed minimum length of text, excluding appendices, charts, and bibliography, is 75 pages.
 The prescribed maximum length is 100 pages.
 No thesis may exceed 100 pages unless permission of the thesis adviser is obtained in advance.

 Two copies of your thesis must be submitted to the Department of History by the due date of 3 p.m.
-Tuesday, April 5, 2016.
+Monday, April 10, 2017.
 Both copies MUST be bound, using Velo, GBC, or Glue; hardcover binding is not required.
-A PDF of your thesis is required for eventual deposit at the Seeley G. Mudd Manuscript Library and must be submitted by 3 p.m. on Tuesday, April 5, 2016, to Blackboard HIS984_S2016 Senior Thesis.
+Students are also required to upload a PDF of their thesis, both for departmental review and for archiving at Mudd Library.
+The link to upload your PDF copy to Mudd is: https://sp.princeton.edu/thesis .

 The following guidelines provide advice on general styling and formatting questions.